Apple convinced an entire generation that computers could be beautiful. Then they shipped Notes.

 Those of us who still believe aesthetics should be integral to computing don't have Apple's billions or Notion's venture capital.
 We have something else: the conviction that beautiful software matters.

-It's a small attempt to prove that individual developers can still create software that honours Apple's original vision, even when Apple has abandoned it themselves.
+But it is a small attempt to prove that individual developers can still create software that honours Apple's original vision, even when Apple has abandoned it themselves.
+I do not think I have mastered even my own criticism, however.

 Looking Forward: The Return of Craft